 Make-up policy: You are expected to take the exams and final as scheduled.
 There will be NO make-up exams permitted.
 (However, you may take an exam early if you know that you have a conflict and inform me in advance.)
 If you miss a regularly scheduled exam your score on the final exam will be used to replace the missed exam score resulting in the final exam score being counted twice.
-Also, the score of the comprehensive final exam (if higher) will replace the lowest exam score for all students who have taken all three unit exams.
-Note: The final exam will replace only one exam score.
+Also, the score of the final exam (if higher) will replace the lowest exam score for all students who have taken all three unit exams.
+Note: Only one exam score may be replaced by the final exam.
 If you miss more than one exam, you will automatically receive a zero for the second missed exam.
-THERE WILL BE NO MAKE-UP FOR THE FINAL EXAM.
+All students must take the final exam.